thewheat/covidbn-resources/Readme.md

 * * *

+**Usage of Bruhealth for ART Report & Discontinuation of http://www.moh.gov.bn/ARTReport website** ([Source: MoH Press Release 26th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1170))
+- BruHealth application now has an "ART" feature to report ART results in the BruHealth application
+- Use of the previously used ARTreport website has been discontinued
+- Members of the public are also reminded to update their health status in the BruHealth application daily to help the Ministry of Health to monitor your health.

+* * *

 **Endemic Phase** ([Source: GovBN Telegram Post on 9th February 2022](https://t.me/govbnofficial/4786))
 - Early Endemic Phase will be extended for one (1) month, starting Tuesday, 15th February 2022 until Monday, 14th March 2022.
 - The movement restriction which was implemented during "Operasi Peralihan", that is, the instruction to stay at home from 12.00 a.m. till 4.00 a.m. will also be extended until  Monday, 14th March 2022.